Back

 New IFPRI Strategy

-Building on IFPRI’s unique approach to research and comparative advantage, IFPRI is developing a new forward-looking IFPRI Strategy that will identify priority research topics and set out how these can be operationalized through on-the-ground partnerships and amplified through effective outreach.
-The forward-looking recommendations of the Global Food Policy Report and stakeholder inputs will ensure that these priorities are backed by high-quality research, and co-developed and implemented with governments, organizations, and networks within the Global South.
+Building on IFPRI’s unique approach to research and strengths, we are developing a forward-looking strategy to identify priority research areas and operationalize them through on-the-ground partnerships and outreach.
+Informed by the Global Food Policy Report and stakeholder consultations, these priorities will be backed by high-quality research and co-developed and implemented with governments, NGOs, and networks within the Global South

 History & Impact